bright/new-www/content/jobs/product-designer.md

   [Bright Onboarding - What Is Waiting for You](/blog/how-to-make-your-onboarding-bright)
 title_recruiter_info: Do you have any questions?
-Ask Ula from our Bright team!
+Ask Agata from our Bright team!
 workplace_recruiter: Junior Recruiting Specialist
 image_recruiter_info: /images/agata_recruiter.png
 hidden: false